-01 What does the job analysis tell us is needed for successful performance?

-02 How do we assess the essential and desirable characteristics for the role in the most valid ways?

-03 How are we going to structure the recruitment process and use information gathered to successively filter candidates?

-04 How and when do we want to engage candidates with the organization through the recruitment process?
+- 01 What does the job analysis tell us is needed for successful performance? - O2 How do we assess the essential and desirable characteristics for the role in the most valid ways? - 03 How are we going to structure the recruitment process and use information gathered to successively filter candidates? - 04 How and when do we want to engage candidates with the organization through the recruitment process?

 By addressing these questions, HR professionals can consider which selection methods best meet their needs.
-Factors such as group bias and diversity all need to be accounted for.
-In fact, 33% of organizations are recruiting a more diverse workforce compared with the previous year.
+Factor such as group bias need to be accounted for.
+In fact, 33% of organizations are recruiting a more varied workforce compared with the previous year.